 Depending on the location and the number of people at your wedding, you will more than likely not need a permit.
 Generally, as long as you do not block public access or have more than 50 people gathering, a permit is not required.

 To make sure, you can check this document to learn more about permits.
 You can also call the Oregon State Parks information line at 1-800-551-6949 (for weddings at state parks) or the Coastal Region Office (for weddings at beaches).
-Don't worry, I can help with this!
+Don’t worry, I’ll guide you through it!

 When To Elope